virsaviya/objectively-typed/README.md

 # Objectively Typed

-Objectively Typed is a community that explores OPS while creating a space for personal growth and development.
+Objectively Typed is a community that explores the [Objective Personality System](https://www.objectivepersonality.com/) while creating a space for personal growth and development.

-Here you'll find the source code for all things Objectively Typed which, as you can see right now, doesn't exist.
-But we're working on it!
+Here you'll find the source code for all things Objectively Typed.

-If you're interested in joining us, reach out to @virsaviya
+If you're interested in joining us, reach out to @virsaviya or Objectively.Typed@gmail.com